Bucanero06/ACP_Sample_Project/README.md

 steps are taken to meet the FCC and USAC databases and security policies.

 ## Sample MVP solution based on current MetConnect methodology (i.e. not api based)
 Below is a working example with ATT as the implemented provider.
+Should take the process down to under 3 seconds without any asynchronous or optimization techniques.

 //-> *BrooadbandNow* -> *MetConnect-Providers-Check* -> *Providers(website scraped)-Check* ->//